 For some reason, babies have this period where they cry at night pretty much constantly, no matter what you do for them.
 It’s called purple crying, and while tends to start around six weeks old, it’s definitely worst around eight weeks, and then it starts tapering off by ten weeks or so.

 I won’t lie, this stage sucks.
 Just hold your baby and be there for him.
-(By the way, want more insight on how to handle purple crying?
-I have a whole post on it!).

 8. Your job isn’t to “fix” your baby’s crying, but to support him through it.

 This goes right back to Point 7.
 You’ve fed your baby, you’ve made sure his diaper is good, you’ve got him at a comfortable temperature, and he’s still wailing.
 It’s enough to make you lose your mind.

 In fact, when General Leia went through this stage, I freaked out.
 Oh my gosh, why is she crying?
 What is wrong with her?
 Why can’t I fix it?
 I must not be good at this.
 I have to be doing this all wrong.

 After having gone through this stage three times, I know that it’s just what a new baby does.
 And yes, you absolutely are responsible for helping your baby with his upset, but not in the way we’re often trained to expect.